 Contents of the Intro.

 Overall statements of the Song.
-Key word, Theme, Key verse, Purpose, Purpose of Marriage, Things the Song does.
+Author, Key word, Key verse, Main Theme, Minor themes, Purpose, Purpose of Marriage, Things the Song does.
 True Love.
 Definitions.
 Marriage as n analogy.
 Structure, Outline.
 Key features or characteristics of the Song, Theological Questions, Historical Background, Persons.
 Who is he?, Solomon’s wives, Who is she?

 Things to speak at length about (Song 8:5, 8:6-7), (2:7, 3:5, 8:3), Song 2:16, 6:3, 7:10.
 God is not directly in the text but indirectly (the charge in 2:7, superlative power of love in 8:6…etc.).